Human Genome adopts rights plan to ward off Glaxo

-Human Genome Sciences Inc HGSI.O said on Thursday it adopted a stockholder rights plan as the biotechnology company defends itself against a $2.6 billion (1.6 billion pounds) hostile takeover bid by drug maker GlaxoSmithKline Plc (GSK.L).
+Human Genome Sciences Inc said on Thursday it adopted a stockholder rights plan as the biotechnology company defends itself against a $2.6 billion hostile takeover bid by drugmaker GlaxoSmithKline Plc.

 Glaxo, however, said it plans to proceed with its tender offer and restated its preference to complete the acquisition on a friendly basis.